kabalin/moodle-media_jwplayer/README.md

 HTML attributes in the player link that start with _data-jwplayer-_ prefix, will be used as player configuration options.
 The possible options are:

-_aspectratio, autostart, controls, height, mute, primary, repeat, width, androidhls, hlslabels, description, mediaid, subtitles_
+_aspectratio, autostart, controls, height, mute, repeat, width, description, mediaid, subtitles_

 For full description of each option, please refer to [configuration reference](https://developer.jwplayer.com/jw-player/docs/developer-guide/customization/configuration-reference/)